argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 ### Application RBAC

-The RBAC syntax for Application objects has been changed from `<project>/<application>` to `<project>/<namespace>/<application>` to accommodate the need to restrict access based on the source namespace of the Application to be managed.
+The RBAC syntax for Application objects has been changed from `<project>/<application>` to `<project>/<namespace>/<application>` to accomodate the need to restrict access based on the source namespace of the Application to be managed.

 For backwards compatibility, Applications in the `argocd` namespace can still be refered to as `<project>/<application>` in the RBAC policy rules.